-The Most Authoritative List Of Mandelbulb 3D Tutorials On The Internet!
+The Most Authoritative List Of Mandelbulb 3D Resources and Tutorials On The Internet!

-The skills you will acquire by going through the tutorial training listed below will propel you to the Master Level of Fractal Art creation!
+The skills you will acquire by going through the Mandelbulb 3D Resources and Tutorial training listed below will propel you to the Master Level of Fractal Art creation!
 This collection of training tutorials could easily be sold for a few dollars per PDF, however, I provide it here free of charge so it can help the most people possible!

 Here is an important tip for new users that may get a “missing formula” error.

 The first thing you should do is to try downloading the Mandelbulb 3D Custom formulas & transforms from this link.
 Once you download the zip file, use it to overwrite your existing formulas.

 Remember that if you get a formula “options not valid” error, it could also be because you are trying to mix formulas from the last three columns with those in the first 8 columns.